 The remedy, as you might have guessed, is fairly simple…

 Getting outdoors and exposing ourselves to sunlight can ‘reset’ our circadian rhythm and restore a more natural sleep pattern.
-This was demonstrated in a recent study from the University of Colorado, Boulder, where the majority of participants who spent a few nights camping in the outdoors were able to reconfigure those internal clocks to a more natural and healthy setting.
+This was demonstrated in a recent study from the University of Colorado, Boulder, where the majority of participants who spent a few nights camping outdoors were able to reconfigure those internal clocks to a more natural and healthy setting.

 Inflammation can contribute to autoimmune disorders, depression, cancer, and inflammatory bowel disease.
 A Chinese study, however, has shown that both the causes and symptoms of inflammation can be reduced by spending more time in natural environments as opposed to towns or cities.
 While the research is still in its infancy, a second study has given hope that heading outdoors might just be pivotal in reducing the risk of both chronic and acute inflammation.